All Episodes

 It sounds like he's upset with his taxes.

-Um Joey, go look at what they were.
+Joey, go look at what they were.

-Well, I don't know if you're being uh go to your accountant and ask your accountant what your taxes would be under Bill Clinton's economic policies.
+Go to your accountant and ask your accountant what your taxes would be under Bill Clinton's economic policies.

-The first theme park, world's first theme park dedicated to sex and relationships set to open in London's West End later this year, its promoters said today.
+The first theme park, world's first theme park dedicated to sex and relationships, set to open in London's West End later this year, its promoters said today.

 You Brits, we've already got one called a Clinton Library.

-Uh more than 40% of women.
+More than 40% of women.

-No, there's more to the story, but I mean, the Brits think they've got a big deal with their uh sex theme park, and we've already got one.
+No, there's more to the story, but I mean, the Brits think they've got a big deal with their sex theme park, and we've already got one.

-It's in it's in Great Britain.
+It's in Great Britain.

 The Academy of Sex and Relationships, featuring high-tech and interactive exhibits together with new media displays, expects up to 600,000 visitors within its first year.

-It's gonna be at Piccadilly Circus.
+It's going to be at Piccadilly Circus.

-Uh titillation's not the goal.
+Titillation's not the goal.

-What do you mean titillation's not the goal?
+What do you mean, titillation's not the goal?

-Our vision is to build a Kenzie type institute in Europe for Generation Y and Generation X to bring modern thinking around sexuality.
+Our vision is to build a Kenzie-type institute in Europe for Generation Y and Generation X to bring modern thinking around sexuality.

-Well, they're gonna talk about relationships.
+Well, they're going to talk about relationships.

 All right, folks, that's it.

-Another sterling three hour excursion into broadcast excellence in the can.
+Another Sterling three-hour excursion into broadcast excellence in the can.